GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/8-Open-Source Datasets/README.md

 # 8-Open-Source Datasets
-## External Validation on 10 Public Battery Ageing Datasets
+## External Validation on 10 Open-Source Battery Ageing Datasets

 This folder performs external validation of the proposed subminute cross-dimensional ageing assessment framework using 10 open-source lithium-ion battery datasets covering mainstream cathode chemistries (NCA, NCM, LFP, LMO).
 For each dataset, raw files are converted into a unified `OneCycle_*` format, internal-state features are constructed, ageing assessment is performed under either PLSR or 14 data-driven estimators, and sorting consistency is evaluated using K-means-based grouping.